 I also believe our goals wouldn’t have been reached without implementing our land layout from the beginning.

-By creating a visual plan and researching there should be no difficulties towards finishing projects before new ones begin.
-Also understand our farm evolved over a period of seven years.
+By creating a visual plan and researching your ideas there should be no difficulties towards finishing projects before new ones begin.
+Also understand our farm evolved over a period of 7 years.